Join Our Lab

 How to Apply

-The Adolescent Transitions Lab usually accepts new research during the fall semester.
+The Adolescent Transitions Lab usually accepts new research assistants during the fall semester.
 If you are interested in applying to work with the Adolescent Transitions Lab, please download and complete an application.
 Along with your resume and a PDF of your current transcript, applications should be submitted to cornelladolescentlab [at] gmail [dot] com.
-Inquiries regarding the status of applications or about the application process should be directed to Julia Lesnick, email@example.com Mary Kate Koch, firstname.lastname@example.org.
+The application deadline is Friday, November 1st, 2019.
+Inquiries regarding the status of applications or about the application process should be directed to Gaby Kubi, firstname.lastname@example.org or Sabrina Porcelli, email@example.com.

 Participate in Research